Sudo-Ivan/sudo-ivan/README.md

 **I will keep it simple:**

-- I am big on Privacy and Security.
+- I am a Privacy and Security enthusiast.
-- Born and raised in South Africa and moved to the United States.
+- Born and raised in South Africa and live in the United States.
 - I prefer to use **Rust, Go, and Typescript** but I also like mixing it up a bit.
 - Occasionally I like to do a few data projects using R and Python.